 Dinan is still surrounded by impressive city walls dating from the 13th century, when it was the Dukes of Brittany territory and you can still notice, in the design of the city, the conception of the society itself that was called feudal society with the three social classes known as the Clergy, the Nobility and the “Third World” (everyone that was not part of the Clergy and the Nobility).

-(Entrance fee included, we recommend a pick up not later than 8.30 am, lunch not included)
+(Entrance fee included, we recommend 8.00 am pick up, lunch not included)